Infinity (philosophy): Aristotle and after

 The parts are actually there, in some sense.
-However, on this view, no infinite magnitude can have a number, for whatever number we can imagine, there is always a larger one: "There are not so many (in number) that there are no more."
+However, in this view, no infinite magnitude can have a number, for whatever number we can imagine, there is always a larger one: "There are not so many (in number) that there are no more."

 Aristotle's views on the continuum foreshadow some topological aspects of modern mathematical theories of the continuum.
-Aristotle's emphasis on the connectedness of the continuum may have inspired—in different ways—modern philosophers and mathematicians such as Charles Sanders Peirce, Cantor, and LEJ Brouwer.
+Aristotle's emphasis on the connectedness of the continuum may have inspired—in different ways—modern philosophers and mathematicians such as Charles Sanders Peirce, Cantor, and L. E. J. Brouwer.

 Among the scholastics, Aquinas also argued against the idea that infinity could be in any sense complete or a totality.

 Aristotle deals with infinity in the context of the prime mover, in Book 7 of the same work, the reasoning of which was later studied and commented on by Simplicius.

 Roman

 Plotinus

 Plotinus considered infinity, while he was alive, during the 3rd century A.D.